-- 26.5.1 When there is any question about exactly what was observed, the benefit of the doubt shall always be given in the competitor's favor. - 26.5.2 If a competitor's actions can be understood in more than one way (e.g. an Implicit Interruption vs. an added figure), the most favorable interpretation will be chosen.
+- 26.5.1 When there is any question about exactly what was observed, the benefit of the doubt shall always be given in the competitor's favor. - 26.5.2 If a competitor's actions can be understood in more than one way (e.g. an Implicit Interruption vs. an added figure), the interpretation most favorable to the competitor will be chosen.